blue-nebula/website/content/_index.md

 # ensure it's the first item
 weight = -1000
 headless = true
-template = "blog"
 +++

 Blue Nebula is a fast-paced shooter featuring a unique parkour system.
-It is a fork of Red Eclipse and is free software.
+It is a fork of [**Red Eclipse 1.6**](https://redeclipse.net) and is free software.

-### Download the game

-We provide official binaries on our [Release page](https://go.blue-nebula.org/releases) for Linux (AppImage), Windows and macOS (`.zip` archives). **Try Blue Nebula today!**

 {{< figure
     src="/img/pzap.png"